-Various drugs exist to treat nausea and vomiting in pregnancy, but a newer one on the market is a combination of two drugs: vitamin B6 (also known as pyridoxine) and doxylamine (a common sleep aid).
-This “new” drug is actually an old one, and was on the market in the United States from 1958 until 1983 when it was removed.
+Various drugs exist to treat nausea and vomiting in pregnancy, but one drug on the market now is a combination of two drugs: vitamin B6 (also known as pyridoxine) and doxylamine (a common sleep aid).
+This drug is actually an old one, and was on the market in the United States from 1958 until 1983 when it was removed.
 During this time, about 30 percent of all pregnant women took this medication.
 Interestingly, when this drug was available the number of women who were hospitalized for nausea and vomiting dropped drastically.
 As soon as this drug was taken off the market, the rates of hospitalization went right back up.

-ACOG now states that this drug combination should be the first therapy a woman tries to treat her nausea and vomiting during pregnancy, if she has already tried lifestyle and diet modifications, and they haven’t worked (these include smaller frequent meals, bland meals, etc).
-Options for taking this medication include getting a prescription from your doctor or midwife or taking vitamin B6 and pyridoxine separately (which you can get over the counter without a prescription, but they are not in the delayed release form that seems to be more effective in studies).
+ACOG states that this drug combination should be the first therapy a woman tries to treat her nausea and vomiting during pregnancy, if she has already tried lifestyle and diet modifications, and they haven’t worked (these include smaller frequent meals, bland meals, etc).
+Options for taking this medication include getting a prescription from your doctor or midwife or taking vitamin B6 and pyridoxine separately (which you can get over-the-counter without a prescription, but they are not in the delayed release form that seems to be more effective in studies).

 Other medications do exist for treating morning sickness during pregnancy, and many women have tried or will try some combination of them.
 One popular one is Ondansetron, also known as Zofran.
-This drug has made headlines recently for concerns over associated birth defects, including cleft palate and heart defects.
+This drug made headlines for concerns over associated birth defects, including cleft palate and heart defects.
 However, ACOG states that studies are limited and the ones that we do have are conflicting, so more research is needed.
 With the overall risk likely being very low to the fetus, it is a drug that can be considered after the risks and benefits are reviewed with the patient, but it shouldn’t be the first drug a woman tries to feel better.

 - Recommendations about what medication to try first for morning sickness have recently changed.